aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

    tensor.to('cpu')

-PyTorch Neuron single-worker training/evaluation quick-start
+PyTorch NeuronX single-worker training/evaluation quick-start
 --------------------------------------------------------------

-PyTorch Neuron uses XLA to enable conversion of PyTorch operations to Trainium instructions.
-To get started on PyTorch Neuron, first modify your :ref:`training script <neuronx-mlp-training-tutorial>` to use XLA in the same manner as described in `PyTorch/XLA documentation <https://pytorch.org/xla>`__ and use XLA device:
+PyTorch NeuronX uses XLA to enable conversion of PyTorch operations to Trainium instructions.
+To get started on PyTorch NeuronX, first modify your :ref:`training script <neuronx-mlp-training-tutorial>` to use XLA in the same manner as described in `PyTorch/XLA documentation <https://pytorch.org/xla>`__ and use XLA device: